-- The 1999 National Education policy on HIV and AIDS. - The characteristics of your school (e.g. primary, secondary, single sex, co-educational, boarding) and capacity (e.g. size of staff, available resources and infrastructure) of your individual school - The specific context that your school is located in (e.g. socio-economic status and problems, social and cultural norms) of the school community - Other relevant school policies (e.g. school safety policy), programmes (e.g. Primary Schools Nutrition Programme, Life Skills Programme) and plans (e.g. school development plan or school improvement plan) that are already in place. - Your school must at the very least do everything that is required in the National Policy.
+- The 1999 National Education policy on HIV and AIDS. - The characteristics of your school (e.g. primary, secondary, single sex, co-educational, boarding) and capacity (e.g. size of staff, available resources and infrastructure) of your individual school. - The specific context that your school is located in (e.g. socio-economic status and problems, social and cultural norms) of the school community. - Other relevant school policies (e.g. school safety policy), programmes (e.g. Primary Schools Nutrition Programme, Life Skills Programme) and plans (e.g. school development plan or school improvement plan) that are already in place. - Your school must at the very least do everything that is required in the National Policy.
 You are however also encouraged to pursue additional responses to the HIV and AIDS emergency that your school considers necessary and that do not contradict the law.

-(Adapted from Develop an HIV and AIDS Policy for your School, Develop an HIV & AIDS Plan for your school, A Guide for School Governing Bodies and Management Teams, DoE, 2003)
+(Adapted from Develop an HIV and AIDS Policy for your School, Develop an HIV & AIDS Plan for your School, A Guide for School Governing Bodies and Management Teams, DoE, 2003)

-Th e five policy priority areas Pr iority areas Details 1.
-Prevention Provide correct information What does your school believe about preventing the spread of HIV and AIDS and what does it aim to do?
-Promote safe sex practices Recognise the role that young people can play in preventing the spread of HIV and AIDS Improve the skills of teachers to teach life skills Speak out against sexual harassment Prevention of accidental infections in the school environment Encourage members of the community to become partners in prevention 2.
+P۳ iority areas Details П ionity areas Domis 1.
+Prevention Provide correct information What does your school believe about Promote safe sex practices preventing the spread of HIV and AIDS and what does it aim to do?
+Recognise the role that young people can play in preventing the spread of HIV and AIDS Improve the skills of teachers to teach life skills Speak out against sexual harassment Prevention of accidental infections in the school environment Encourage members of the community to become partners in prevention 2.
 Provide care and support for learners Be aware of the physical/medical, emotional and social needs of learners What does your school believe about providing care and support for learners and what does it aim to do?
-Raise awareness of the school as a centre of care and support Establish a School-based Support Team / Health Advisory Committee Commit to developing strategies for school- based care and support Promote an inclusive approach to education Speak out against discriminatory practices Speak out against bullying and act against those who do (you can compile a separate anti-bullying policy) Speak out against discrimination and address issues around stigma Create a safe school environment Provide nutritious meals through the school nutrition programme Work in partnership with role players in the community that can help to offer material support counselling services to traumatized learners health support/referral for specialised support aftercare services Train teachers to promote respect and tolerance and to create a ponthroatoning and caring and to create a non-threatening and caring atmosphere in the classrooms
+Raise awareness of the school as a centre of care and support what does it aim to do.
+Establish a School-based Support Team / Health Advisory Committee Commit to developing strategies for school- based care and support Promote an inclusive approach to education Speak out against discriminatory practices Speak out against bullying and act against those who do (you can compile a separate anti-bullying policy) Speak out against discrimination and address issues around stigma Create a safe school environment Provide nutritious meals through the school nutrition programme Work in partnership with role players in the community that can help to offer: o material support o counselling services to traumatized learners o health support/referral for specialised support o aftercare services Train teachers to promote respect and tolerance and to create a non-threatening and caring atmosphere in the classrooms